I try to keep up on hiring trends because I want to provide the best service imaginable for my clients.

 What Does Jobscan Cost?

-Curious job seekers can get five free scans before needing to create an account, but the Free Forever plan is FANTASTIC.
+Curious job seekers can get a few free scans before needing to create an account, but the Free Forever plan is FANTASTIC.
 You’ll get five scans a month, your Scan History for the last 20 scans, and access to the new Resume Manager and Jobscan Learning Center.
 You can always earn additional free scans by referring your friends to Jobscan.

 You can also sign up for a monthly subscription for $49.95 a month or $89.95 for three months after a free month trial.
 With one of these premium subscriptions, you’ll get: